orestesgaolin/codemagic_manager/codemagic_manager/README.md

 # codemagic_manager

-Simple unofficial api client to fetch builds and applications details from your Codemagic account
+Simple unofficial api client to fetch builds and applications details from your Codemagic account.

+**Now with null-safety.
+Please report any encountered errors.**

 ## Getting Started